-VERMILION, Ohio (WJW)- A 76-year-old Vermilion Township man has been arrested on a felony animal cruelty charge after Erie County sheriff deputies said he shot and killed his neighbor’s dog.
+VERMILION, Ohio (WJW)- A 76-year-old Vermilion Township man has been arrested on a felony animal cruelty charge after Erie County sheriff deputies said he shot his neighbor’s dog.

 James Daniels was arrested Thursday on one charge of prohibitions concerning companion animals, otherwise known as Goddard’s Law.
 He is expected to be arraigned in Vermilion Municipal Court on Jan.
 7.